Hati-Research/resources/blog/articles/qmk-shared-keymaps/article.md

 It seemed however, that there was no way of sharing a keymap, but then I discovered that there is a mysterious `layouts` directory there and according to the [docs](https://docs.qmk.fm/feature_userspace) it should've been possible to use it to share keymaps.
 Unfortunately, the docs didn't go into much detail of how to achieve that.

-So after some googling, prompting and banging my head against the wall, I did the following.
+So after some googling, prompting and banging my head against the wall, I did the following:

 1. Create a flavour of the Ferris Sweep keyboard by copying `qmk_firmware/keyboards/ferris/sweep` to `qmk_firmware/keyboards/ferris/hati_sweep`
 2. Change `hati_sweep`'s `keyboard.json` definition to support `split_3x5_3` layout used by the Skeletyl.
 This can be done by simply adding one more `null` to the last row of the matrix definitions and then modifying the supported layout, so that the extra key maps to the null matrix position.